Marais des Cygnes Valley High School

 Marais des Cygnes Valley High School is a fully accredited public high school located in Melvern, Kansas, in the Marais des Cygnes Valley USD 456 school district, serving students in grades 6-12.
 Marais des Cygnes Valley has an enrollment of approximately 108 students.
-The principal is Ben Gordon.
+The principal is Duane Ford.
 The school mascot is the Trojans and the school colors are orange and blue.

 Extracurricular Activities

 The Trojans compete in the Lyon County League.
 The KSHSAA classification switches between 2A and 1A, the two lowest classes according to KSHSAA.
 The school also has a variety of organizations for the students to participate in.

 Athletics

 The Trojans compete in the Lyon County League and are classified as either 2A or 1A, two of the lowest classifications in Kansas according to KSHSAA.
 A majority of the sports are coached by the same coaches.
 Marais des Cygnes Valley High School offers the following sports: